jjmacky/lm-toolkit/docs/prompt_dictionary/zero_shot/whiteboard_of_thought.md

 ## Whiteboard-of-Thought (WoT)
 Whiteboard-of-Thought (WoT) is a technique that leverages the visual reasoning capabilities of multimodal large language models (MLLMs) by allowing them to create and process visual aids during the reasoning process.
 This method is particularly useful for tasks that humans typically solve using visual thinking, such as spatial reasoning, diagram interpretation, and problem-solving that benefits from visual representation.

-WoT was proposed in June of 2024 by Sachit Menon, Richard Zemel, and Carl Vondrick in the paper "[Whiteboard-of-Thought: Thinking Step-by-Step Across Modalities](https://arxiv.org/abs/2406.14562)."
+WoT was proposed in June of 2024 by Sachit Menon, Richard Zemel, and Carl Vondrick in the paper, "[Whiteboard-of-Thought: Thinking Step-by-Step Across Modalities](https://arxiv.org/abs/2406.14562)."

 ### How to use it
-To implement Whiteboard-of-Thought:
+Whiteboard-of-Thought (WoT) involves two main interactions with a multimodal large language model (MLLM):

+#### Interaction 1: Visualization Creation

-1. Provide the MLLM with a query and instruct it to create visualizations using Python libraries like Matplotlib or Turtle.
+- Provide the MLLM with the original query.
+- Instruct the model to create visualizations using a specific Python library (e.g., Matplotlib or Turtle).
-2. The model generates code to create the visual.
+- The model generates Python code to create the visual.

-3. Execute the generated code to produce an image (this may require manual intervention or a secure code execution environment).
+After this interaction, execute the generated code to produce an image (this may require manual intervention or a secure code execution environment).

+#### Interaction 2: Visual Interpretation

-4. Feed the resulting image back to the model for further reasoning or to produce a final answer.
+- Feed the resulting image back to the MLLM.
+- Instruct the model to analyze the image in the context of the original query.
+- Request a final answer or further reasoning based on the visual.
+- The model produces the final result.

-See "[Prompting](#prompting)" and [Code example](#code-example) sections for usage details.
+See ["Prompting"](#prompting) and ["Code example"](#code-example) sections for usage details.

 ### When to use it
 !!! tip "When to use Whiteboard-of-Thought"